Alfred Perceval Graves: Early life

-Graves was born in Dublin and was the son of The Rt Rev. Charles Graves, Church of Ireland Lord Bishop of Limerick, Ardfert and Aghadoe, and his wife Selina, the daughter of Dr John Cheyne (1777–1836), the Physician-General to the British Forces in Ireland.
+Graves was born in Dublin and was the son of Charles Graves, the Anglican Bishop of Limerick, Ardfert and Aghadoe, and his wife Selina, the daughter of John Cheyne (1777–1836), the Physician-General to the British Forces in Ireland.
 His sister was Ida Margaret Graves Poore.
-His paternal grandmother Helena was a Perceval, and the granddaughter of the Earl of Egmont.
+His paternal grandmother Helena was a Perceval, and the granddaughter of an Earl of Egmont.
 His grandfather, John Crosbie Graves, was a first cousin of "Ireland's most celebrated surgeon", Robert James Graves.

 Alfred was educated both in England, at Windermere College, Westmorland, and in Ireland, at Trinity College Dublin.
 As an undergraduate he contributed to the literary magazine Kottabos, starting in 1869.

 His first poem appeared in the Dublin University Magazine in 1863.
-He graduated with a Master of Arts degree.
+He graduated BA, later promoted to Master of Arts.
 In 1869, he entered the Civil Service as clerk in the British Home Office, where he remained until he became an Inspector of Schools in 1874.